Daniël Goulooze: Publishing

 In 1927, he wrote De grondslagen van het communisme, de taak van de (the foundations of communism, the task of the communist youth), followed by the 104 page essay on the 1928 KJI Congress.
 Goulooze considered reading and studying a revolutionary act.
 Over the next several years, he built up publishing arm of the CPN and imported communist literature from abroad.
 He also opened a number of communist bookshops.

 In 1933, he established the Amstel Agency, a publishing house that was run by Lydia Wolters, his wife.
 The publishing work was done in his own house.
 During the early 1930s, he made numerous trips abroad to arrange contracts with writers.
 In 1932, he published a book by N. Bogdanov, Het eerste meisje; een romantische geschiedenis (The first girl; a romantic history), about life for members in the Komsomol.
 In March 1934, as the work of publishing at his house was becoming too stressful due to the success of the business, Goulooze established the formal Pegasus publishing house, located at 29 Nieuwe Prinsengracht in Amsterdam.
 During the course of his work as director, he formed relationships with many leading left-wing intellectuals and new writers and academics in the country.
 During the period he worked there, Goulooze published The ABC of Communism written by Nikolai Bukharin and Yevgeni Preobrazhensky and the Marxist Library in 24 volumes.
 These were classic works by writers like Karl Marx, Friedrich Engels, Vladimir Lenin and Joseph Stalin.
 These books were generally not available in the Dutch language beforehand, so they sold in large quantities.
 Among the most important people who ran his publishing house was Hein Kohn, the main driving force in the publishing house as well as Nel Schuitemaker, Martien Beversluis, and Menno Poldervaart.

-In 1933, after the uprising in the Dutch De Zeven Provinciën-class cruiser De Zeven Provinciën, the government banned a whole series of left-wing organisations including the CPN.
+In 1933, after the uprising in the Royal Netherlands Navy coastal defence ship HNLMS De Zeven Provinciën, the Dutch government banned a whole series of left-wing organisations including the CPN.
 This brought huge scrutiny to the CPN and Goulooze as secretary was made responsible for the security of the organisation.
-Over the next few months, he built a network of trusted people that were committed to identifying and stopping infiltration by the police, the CIA and other intelligence agencies.
+Over the next few months, he built a network of trusted people that were committed to identifying and stopping infiltration by the police, the Centrale Inlichtingendienst and other intelligence agencies.
 Through that work, he became familiar with many members of the Belgian and French Communist parties and the Comintern.